Massena, Iowa: History

 The city of Massena was platted by the Chicago, Burlington and Quincy Railroad on land purchased from A. Vredenburgh in 1883 and 1884 that included most of Section 33 of Cass County.
 The incorporated city was platted in 1886.
-The first meeting of the city council was on March 21, 1887 and a special election was held on December 10, 1887 to enlarge the corporate limits to include all of section 33.
+The first meeting of the city council was on March 21, 1887, and a special election was held on December 10, 1887, to enlarge the corporate limits to include all of section 33.
 The city was platted with the name of "Smith", but the post office authorities refused the name because of another city with a similar spelling.

 Lume A. Stone, an American Civil War soldier from Massena, New York, suggested Massena after his hometown, and thus the name of the township and town.
 Massena, New York was named after a French Marshal under Napoleon, André Masséna.

 Culture

-The Massena Historical Society restored, maintains and gives tours of a country school house, a barber shop and a gas station.
-The country school house, Victoria No. 8, was brought in to town from Victoria Township.
+The Massena Historical Society restored, maintains and gives tours of a country schoolhouse, a barber shop and a filling station.
+The country schoolhouse, Victoria No. 8, was brought into town from Victoria Township.
 Every 3 July the local volunteer fire department sponsors a street dance on Main Street to raise money for the fire department funds.
 The annual Fontanelle & Massena Independence Day parade is alternated between Massena and the community of Fontanelle, Iowa.
 Baseball has a strong tradition in Massena.
 Massena's local team is the Massena Red Sox, formally the Cumberland Red Sox, which has been in existence since the 1920s.

 Education

 CAM Community School District serves Massena.

 Massena was home of the Massena School District until 1959 when it reorganized with the city of Cumberland, Iowa to create the C & M Community School District.
 In 2003, the C & M Community School District started whole grade sharing with the Anita Community School District of Anita, Iowa, going under the name of CAM for Cumberland, Anita and Massena.

-C & M merged with Anita reorganized on July 1, 2011 to create the CAM District.
-Massena is currently the home of the CAM Middle School and C & M Elementary.
-CAM High School is in Anita where there is also an elementary school.
+C & M merged with Anita reorganized on July 1, 2011, to create the CAM District.
+Massena is currently the home of the CAM Elementary.
+CAM High School and CAM Middle School are located in Anita, Iowa.

 Business

 Most of Massena's economy is based on agriculture.
 Many of the people from Massena are family farmers.
 Massena is also known as a bedroom community.
 It is located centrally between Atlantic, the county seat of Cass County, Greenfield, the county seat of Adair County and Corning, the county seat of Adams County.
 Many Massenans commute to these cities as well as others.

-21st century Co-op is based in Massena.
-Its territory covers most of Adair County and Cass County.
-The co-op runs a gas station.
-Massena has a John Deere service center, a bank, a hotel, a medical center, a tavern, a grocery store, two mechanics, a welder, a craft store and a sale barn.
+Massena has an ag co-op which runs a filling station.
+The town also has a John Deere service center, a bank, a hotel, a medical center, a tavern, a grocery store, two mechanics, a welder, a craft store and a sale barn.
 There is also a chiropractor, a massage therapist and several beauticians.